Dental Concerns Plano, TX

 • Preserved/maintained facial features

 The most common and successful options to replace your lost teeth are dental implants, fixed bridges, and partial or complete dentures.
 Our dentist can help you decide which option is best for you.
-To learn how Dr. Sowell can replace your lost teeth, see Missing teeth.
+To learn how Dr. Sowell can replace your lost teeth, visit Missing teeth.

 Rotated Teeth